ajwhite00/Memrepo/README.md

 ## Introduction
 Do you need to study and hate using flash cards?
 Do you need to memorize your line for a play?<br>
 MemRepo can help with that:<br>
+- Create and store multiple memory snippets<br>
-- Enter the subject you wanna study<br>
+- Enter the text you wanna memorize/study<br>
 - Use your voice to test yourself<br>
-- Understand exactly where your having a problem<br>
+- See exactly where you're having problems<br>

 MemRepo can help you practice and memorize: <br>
 - Scriptures